RizqiSR/RizqiSR/README.md

 - 👋 Hi, I’m @RizqiSR
-- 👀 I’m interested in food, graphic design, computer & programming
+- 👀 I’m interested in web development, specifically frontend development
-- 🌱 I’m currently learning computer science & programming at CS50X 2022 course

 <!---
 RizqiSR/RizqiSR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.